iffy/nim-keyring/README.md

 # keyring

+**SECURITY NOTE:** Though an effort has been made to ensure secret confidentiality and memory safety, this library has not undergone strenous security testing.
+Use it at your own risk.

 This is a Nim library that provides access to the operating system keyring.
 It uses the following backends:

 - macOS: Keychain